TankHQ/tank/README.md

 ## Why Tank?
 **Intelligence Report**
-A quick recon of the battlefield revealed that while existing heavy weaponry is effective, there was a critical need for a more adaptable, cleaner design capable of true multi-theater dominance.
+A quick recon of the battlefield revealed that while existing heavy weaponry is effective, there was a critical need for a more adaptable, cleaner design.
 Tank was designed from scratch to address these weaknesses.

 **1. Modular Architecture**
 Some systems rely on hardcoded enums for database support, which limits flexibility.
 If a backend isn't in the core list, it cannot be used.
 Tank uses a extensible design pattern.
 A driver can be implemented for *any* database (SQL or NoSQL) without touching the core library.
 If it can hold data, Tank can likely target it.